dream-lab/prometheus-kube/documentation/Application Benchmarking/Monitoring pods in k8s.md

         labels:
            alias: 'cadvisor'
    ````
 Lastly inside grafana add a newdashboard by going into 'Import' followed by new dashboard then upload the json file or copy the contents from the json file in the binaries repo.
+Replace the datasource and uid values with your unique values (Can extract it from json model of Node exporter dashboard.Do a find and replace of values)